-Code Red: Auckland Hospital reaches highest ever patients numbers
+Code Red: Auckland Hospital reaches highest ever patient numbers

 "This is a huge concern and of course when staff are burnt out and resources are being stretched patients are at greater risk," New Zealand Nurses Organisations representative Justine Sachs told the Herald.

-It comes after the Herald reported this week that nurses at nearby Middlemore Hospital were also struggling with severe staff shortages and a surge in ED presentations as the hospital tried to fill 208 full-time nursing vacancies.
+It comes after the Herald reported this week that nurses at nearby Middlemore Hospital were also struggling with severe staff shortages and a surge in ED presentations as the hospital tried to fill 208 fulltime nursing vacancies.

 In the letter, Claire said Auckland Hospital hit a new record on Tuesday with the highest ever occupancy.

 At 7am that day there were 825 adult health inpatients.
-That's compared to an average of 730 to 750 inpatients at one time during the winter months last year.
+That was compared to an average of 730 to 750 inpatients at one time during the winter months last year.

 "I know that this will also have put added pressure on our support services and community services as well as our emergency departments and wards.